Linaro/lava/doc/v2/hacking-session.rst

 https://gitlab.com/lava/hacking-session.git .
 Currently the
 following definitions are supported:

+* `hacking-session-android-host.yaml`_  and `hacking-session-android-target.yaml`_ -
+  Run the hacking session over adb, host and target side.

 * `hacking-session-debian.yaml`_ - Run the hacking session on a Debian or Ubuntu filesystem.
 The package **openssh-server will be installed using the package manager** if not already installed in the test image.
 The test image